Khitan people: Liao dynasty

 Abaoji, who had been successful in uniting the Khitan tribes, founded the Liao dynasty in 907.
-The Liao territory included modern day northern and northeastern China, Mongolia, and parts of Central Asia and Siberia.
-Although transition to an imperial social and political organization was a significant change for the Khitans, the Khitan language, origin myth, shamanic religion and nomadic lifestyle endured.
+The Liao territory included modern day northern and northeastern China, Mongolia, and parts of the Korean Peninsula and Siberia.
+Although transition to an imperial social and political organization was a significant change for the Khitans, the Khitan language, origin myth, shamanic religion, and nomadic lifestyle endured.

 China was in chaos after the fall of the Tang dynasty in 907.
 Known as the Wudai Shiguo period, Five Dynasties ruled northern China in rapid succession with only nominal support from the Ten Kingdoms of southern China.
 The Tang dynasty had been supported by Shatuo Turks until Zhu Wen murdered the last Tang emperor and founded the Later Liang dynasty.
-The Shatuo Turks, who had been allied with the Khitans since 905, defeated the Later Liang and founded the Later Tang dynasty in 923, but by 926 the former allies had grown apart.
-In 934 Yelü Bei, Abaoji's son, wrote to his brother Emperor Taizong of Liao from the Later Tang court: "Li Cong Ke has slain his liege-lord, why not attack him?"
+The Shatuo Turks, who had been allied with the Khitans since 905, defeated the Later Liang and founded the Later Tang dynasty in 923, but by 926, the former allies had grown apart.
+In 934, Yelü Bei, Abaoji's son, wrote to his brother Emperor Taizong of Liao from the Later Tang court: "Li Cong Ke has slain his liege-lord, why not attack him?"
 In 936, the Khitans supported Shi Jing Tang's rebellion against the Later Tang Emperor Li Cong Ke.
 Shi Jing Tang became emperor of the Later Jin dynasty and, in exchange for their support, the Khitans gained sixteen new prefectures.

 The Later Jin dynasty remained a vassal of the Khitans until the death of Shi Jing Tang in 942, but when the new emperor ascended, he indicated that he would not honor his predecessor's arrangement.
 The Khitans launched a military invasion against the Later Jin in 944.
 In January 947, the Emperor of the Later Jin dynasty surrendered to the Khitans.
 The Khitan emperor left the conquered city of Kaifeng and unexpectedly died from an illness while travelling in May 947.

 Relations between Goryeo and the Khitans were hostile after the Khitans destroyed Balhae.
 Goryeo would not recognize the Liao dynasty and supported the fledgling Song dynasty, which had formed south of the Khitans' territory.
 Though the Khitans would have preferred to attack China, they invaded Goryeo in 993.
-Khitan forces failed to advance beyond the Chongchon River and were persuaded to withdraw, though Khitan dissatisfaction with Goryeo's conquest of the Jurchen prompted a second invasion in 1010.
+Khitan forces failed to advance beyond the Chongchon River and were persuaded to withdraw, though Khitan dissatisfaction with Goryeo's conquest of the Jurchens prompted a second invasion in 1010.
 This time the Khitans, led by their emperor, sacked the capital city Kaesong.
 A third and final invasion in 1018 was repelled by Goryeo's forces, bringing an end to 30 years of war between the rivals.